k3ai/.github/profile/README.md

 </p>

 ---
+### K3ai has been an amazing journey but as evert journey it came to an end.
+We have no time to keep mantain these repo but you are welcome to come and keep using our code.
+Thanks for the amazing support!

 **NOTE on the K3ai origins**

 Original K3ai Project has been developed at the end of October 2020 in 2 weeks by: